McLovin-81/django-essential/README.md

 python3 manage.py runserver
 ```

-# Use the following command to start a new app.
+# Use the following command to create a new app.
 ```
-django-admin startapp home
+django-admin startapp app1
 ```
+The following folder/files will be created:
+- app1
+    - migrations
+        - __init__.py
+    - __init__.py
+    - admin.py
+    - apps.py
+    - models.py
+    - tests.py
+    - views.py